twpayne/chezmoi/docs/REFERENCE.md

-    *.txt   # ignore *.txt in the target directory */*.txt # ignore *.txt in subdirectories of the target directory
+    *.txt   # ignore *.txt in the target directory */*.txt # ignore *.txt in subdirectories of the target directory backups/** # ignore backups folder in chezmoi directory and all its contents
             # but not in subdirectories of subdirectories;
             # so a/b/c.txt would *not* be ignored
     backups/** # ignore all contents of backups folder in chezmoi directory